edwinnduti/edwinnduti/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=edwinnduti" alt="edwinnduti" /> </p>
 <div align="left">
    <!-- my details -->
+  - 👩‍🚒 Working as a backend engineer at Zaam

   - 💥 Interests in Artificial Intelligence and Network programming with Golang.

   - 📆 Familiar with Azure and Heroku clouds(...and taking Azure Fundamentals exam on December😏)